guozhenyi/hexo-theme-maupassant/README_zh.md

 google_analytics: ## Your Google Analytics tracking id, e.g. UA-42425684-2
 baidu_analytics: ## Your Baidu Analytics tracking id, e.g. 8006843039519956000
 microsoft_clarity:  ## Your Microsoft Clarity tracking id, e.g. zg2ctuea9j
-fancybox: true ## If you want to use fancybox please set the value to true.
+fancybox: true ## 是否启用图片灯箱效果，默认启用。设为 false 可禁用。
 show_category_count: false ## If you want to show the count of categories in the sidebar widget please set the value to true.
 toc_number: true ## If you want to add list number to toc please set the value to true.
 shareto: false ## If you want to use the share button please set the value to true, and you must have hexo-helper-qrcode installed.